 Contrary to original expectations, the trend toward a downturn in the Domain Parking business became firmer in the first half of fiscal year 2012 - and especially the second quarter.
 As a consequence, the earnings forecast of the Sedo sub-group was downgraded for fiscal year 2012.
 In this connection, a non-scheduled impairment test was conducted on June 30, 2012 for the cash-generating unit "Domain Marketing".
-This impairment test concluded that goodwill was to be written down by \in 43,114k (prior year: \in 0k).
+This impairment test concluded that goodwill was to be written down by \leqslant 43,114k (prior year: \leqslant 0k).

-In addition, the Sedo sub-group detected a need to write down an amount of $\in 3,154k$ (prior year: $\in 3,500k$) for affilinet France.
-The main reason for this impairment was a further deterioration in earnings of the cashgenerating unit "Affiliate Marketing".
+In addition, the Sedo sub-group detected a need to write down an amount of \leqslant 3,154k (prior year: \leqslant 3,500k) for affilinet France.
+The main reason for this impairment was a further deterioration in earnings of the cash-generating unit "Affiliate Marketing".

-The entire goodwill write-downs of the reporting period 2012 amounted to € 46,268k (prior year: € 3,500k).
+The entire goodwill write-downs of the reporting period 2012 amounted to \leq 46,268k (prior year: \leq 3,500k).
 Please refer to Note 29.